Stretz/wss-aura/README.md

 * Buff effects are automatic
 * Buffs cannot be manually removed by players
-* Exploier-side
+* Exploits are prevented server-side

 ---

 ## 📦 Dependencies

-This resource requires the folloto function correctly:
+This resource requires the following dependencies to function correctly:

 * **community_bridge** – Framework abstraction (ESX / QBCore compatibility)
 * **oxmysql** – Database persistence for buffs